Table of Contents

 Macropartisanship is “the distribution of Democrats among Democratic and Republican identifiers.”
 Clearly around the 1980s there was a massive decrease in Democratic identification.
 There are a few factors at play there.

-Here is how Erikson, MacKuen, and Stimson (2002) summarize the dynamics of macropartisan change at that time:
+Here is how Erikson, MacKuen, and Stimson in The Macro Polity (2002) summarize the dynamics of macropartisan change at that time:

 The crux of the issue is whether or not the macro and longitudinal story is fundamentally altered by knowledge of micro distinctions.
 In general, we would answer in the negative.
 It is clear that the Republican growth in the 1980s, for example, cannot be understood solely as a phenomenon of the South.
 Or of the male diaspora.
 Or the replacement of New Deal seniors with Reagan youngsters.
 All these factors were important, to be sure.
 But almost all Americans responded, for example, to the bad news of the Reagan recession and even more to the good news of the subsequent recovery, to the Iran-Contra scandal, and to the economic fortunes and misfortunes of Clinton and Bush.
 To find one subgroup where, for whatever reason, the response was sharper is not a convincing denial that it did not happen everywhere.
 Young and old, northerners and southerners, men and women all reacted to the macro-political performance of the parties, shifting their partisan dispositions to reflect success and failure.